logicalgraphs/CryptoCoin/README.md

 * create a portfolio: positions held, money invested, current value
 * create a transaction history (you know, for tax purposes)

-* apply analytics (WHICH ONES?
-3 candlesticks is a start) against coins (done: we're using the top-5 candlestick patterns and the top 5 price trend indicators)
+* apply analytics against coins (done: we're using the top-5 candlestick patterns and the top 5 price trend indicators)

 * get FCAS data for monitored coins